Master’s in Social Work (MSW) Program

 See also PSU Bulletin and MSW website: http://www.pdx.edu/academic-affairs/psu-bulletin

-** For PCMI program, students will complete 6 field instruction credits prior to departure for Peace Corps, 4 credits whilst overseas and 2 credits on return.
-(12 credits total)
+*For PCMI Program, students will complete 6 field instruction credits prior to departure for Peace Corps, 4 credits while overseas and 2 credits upon return. (total 12 credits).